James Edward Pough

-James Edward "Pop" Pough (February 16, 1948 – June 18, 1990) was an American spree killer who killed thirteen people in two separate attacks in Jacksonville, Florida on 17 and 18 June 1990.
-Pough shot and killed two people at random on Jacksonville’s Northside, wounded two teenagers, and robbed a convenience store.
+James Edward "Pop" Pough (February 16, 1948 – June 18, 1990) was an American spree killer who killed eleven people in two separate attacks in Jacksonville, Florida, on June 17 and 18, 1990.
+Pough shot and killed two people at random on Jacksonville's Northside, wounded two teenagers, and robbed a convenience store.
 Pough shot and killed nine people and wounded four others at a General Motors Acceptance Corporation (now Ally Financial) car loan office the next day before committing suicide.

-At the time, the shooting at the GMAC office was the deadliest single mass shooting committed by a lone gunman in Florida history, surpassing the murder of eight machine shop employees in Hialeah by Carl Robert Brown on August 20, 1982.
+At the time, the shooting at the GMAC office was the deadliest single mass shooting committed by a lone gunman in Florida history, and was later surpassed by the Orlando nightclub shooting on June 12, 2016, in which 49 people were killed.

 Early life

-James Edward Pough was born on February 16, 1948, in Jacksonville, Florida, the first of nine children.
+James Edward Pough was born on February 16, 1948, and was the first of nine children.
 Pough grew up in an area near Florida Community College at Jacksonville.
 As a child, Pough suffered from asthma and he had a close relationship with his mother, whom he helped out a lot after his father left the family in 1959.
 He attended a vocational school, but dropped out in his sophomore year.
-At the age of 18, he began working as a common laborer, which he remained as until his death.
+At the age of 18, he began working as a common laborer, which he continued until his death.
 During the last year of his life, he was doing construction maintenance at a brewery.

 According to former schoolmates, Pough had affiliations with street gangs during his time at school.
 He was arrested twice in 1965 for vagrancy, and twice again in 1966, once for attempted robbery and a second time for assault after he attacked a construction worker who owed him a quarter.
 In 1968, Pough was arrested for dangerously displaying a knife and was fined $75, and in July 1969, he was fined $10 after being charged for gambling.
 In 1970, he was arrested, but not prosecuted, for motor vehicle theft and vagrancy-prowling by auto.